ShareTraitProject/ShareTraitDatabase/sharatrait-database-v1/db-export/README.md

    ```

    - you can use Select * [table-name] to view the content for any of the tables in ShareTrait.
 The table list is provided under the attribute **table name** in [ShareTrait-database-tables-overview.csv](https://github.com/ShareTraitProject/ShareTraitDatabase/blob/main/sharatrait-database-v1/db-documentation/ShareTrait-database-tables-overview.csv) or using the same names as provided in the [table list](https://github.com/ShareTraitProject/ShareTraitDatabase/tree/main/sharatrait-database-v1/db-tables)
    - You can use LIMIT 1 where 1 is the number of records to display at the end of the select command option in order to limit your number of records views.
-FOr example, the example above will select only the first 5 records from table
+FOr example, the example below will select only the first 5 records from table.
+This shows an example by selecting on the terminal:

    ```